 A “disabled child” is a child who has a physical, intellectual or psychiatric disability which is permanent, or will continue for an extended period.
 The child must receive daily care and attention in a private home that is the residence of the carer and the care receiver, and must have a prescribed disability, or the carer must be given a qualifying rating of “intense” under the Disability Care Load Assessment (Child) Determination (DCLA).
 Such a rating may be given to a carer who cares for two disabled children (whose disabilities do not individually qualify) provided the combined special care needs are at a significant level when measured by the DCLA.

-Qualification for Carer's Payment in relation to children under 16 for whom constant care is provided will ensure automatic qualification for Carer Allowance.
+Qualification for Carer’s Payment in relation to children under 16 for whom constant care is provided may automatically be entitled to Carer Allowance.

 Carer Allowance may be paid in addition to an income support payment.

 This allowance is available to people with a disability aged 16 years or over who cannot use public transport without substantial assistance and who are required to travel to work, volunteering or training etc.

 A person qualified for social security pension, benefit or allowance, or Family Tax Benefit A (FTB(A)) at greater than the base rate, may qualify for additional Rent Assistance.

 The assistance is payable to a person only if they pay at least a minimum amount of rent, which varies depending on their marital status.
 The assistance is not payable to a person who pays rent to a state housing authority (such as the Office of Housing).
 The amount of the Rent Assistance varies according to the amount of rent paid, increasing until the maximum Rent Assistance rate is reached.
 If a person or their partner is receiving a Centrelink payment, then Rent Assistance is paid as an addition to that payment rather than as an addition to the pension.